 - MAOI antidepressants (phenelzine, tranylcypromine), theoretical serotonin syndrome risk

-- Tramadol, seizure risk, serotonin syndrome risk
+- Tramadol, seizure risk plus serotonin syndrome risk

 Caution combinations